 Using the Enneagram to support the development of awareness (out of stage one)

-Your type’s fixation (also called Passion, but I’m not a fan of that term) is a key pattern to observe when doing Shadow Work to move from unawareness to stage two and beyond.
+Your type’s Passion is a key pattern to observe when doing Shadow Work to move from unawareness to stage two and beyond.

-The fixation is almost always active, unless you’re making a conscious effort to observe it.
+The Passion is almost always active, unless you’re making a conscious effort to observe it.
 This is not a good thing.
-The fixation is the central source of our suffering.
+The Passion is the central source of our suffering.
 “We suffer because, and to the extent that, we are not consciously aware of what this passion looks and feels like,” says seminal Enneagram teacher Beatrice Chesnut.

-The fixation has a cognitive, emotional and somatic signature, which is helpful nuance if you struggle to connect with the generic term given to your type’s energy pattern.
+The Passion has a cognitive, emotional and somatic signature, which is helpful nuance if you struggle to connect with the generic term given to your type’s energy pattern.